vegaprotocol/specs/protocol/0002-STTL-settlement.md

 #### Loss socialisation

-If some of the collection transfers are not able to supply the full amount to the *market settlement account* due to some traders having insufficient collateral in their margin account and general account to handle the price / position (mark to market) move, and if the insurance pool can't cover the shortfall for some of these, then not enough funds will have been collected to distribute the full amount of the mark to market gains made by traders on the other side.
+If some of the collection transfers are not able to supply the full amount to the *market settlement account* due to some traders having insufficient collateral in their margin account and general account to handle the price / position (mark to market) move, and if the market's insurance pool can't cover the shortfall for some of these, then not enough funds will have been collected to distribute the full amount of the mark to market gains made by traders on the other side.
 Therefore, settlement needs to decide how to fairly distribute the funds that have been collected.
 This is called *loss socialisation*.

 In future, a more sophisticated algorithm may be used for this (perhaps taking into account a trader's overall profit on their positions, for example) but initially this will be implemented by reducing the amount to distribute to each trader with an MTM gain pro-rata by relative position size: